major/major.io/content/posts/2020/2020-02-13-make-diacritics-easy-in-linux.md

 categories:
 - Blog Posts
 date: '2020-02-13'
-description: Making an effort to use diacritics is always a good idea, but how can you make it easier in Linux?
+summary: Making an effort to use diacritics is always a good idea, but how can you make it easier in Linux?
 images:
 - images/2020-02-13-diacritics-on-license-plate.jpg